daniijal/Workshop-1/README.md

 The `Change Color On Collision (Script)` component is an example of this.
 Click on the three dots in the top-right corner of the component, and select 'Edit Script' from the menu which appears.
-You should see the following code open up in Visual Studio (or equivalent):
+You should see the following code open up in Visual Studio (or any text editor):

 ```C#
 using UnityEngine;